morhardm/TODO_CLI/README.md

 # todo-cli

-A tiny, zero-dependency **Task Tracker CLI** that stores tasks in a JSON file and gives you clean commands like:
+A **Task Tracker CLI** that stores tasks in a JSON file and gives you commands like:

 task add "Buy milk"
 task update 1 "Buy oat milk"